openfaas/docs/docs/architecture/autoscaling.md

 * Scaling to zero

-  Scaling to zero is an opt-in feature on a per function basis.
-It can be used in combination with any of the three scaling modes listed above.
+  [Scaling to zero](/openfaas-pro/scale-to-zero) is an opt-in feature on a per function basis.
+It can be used in combination with any scaling mode, including *Static scaling*

 ## Testing out the various modes

 A quick primer on [hey](https://github.com/rakyll/hey) a load testing tool written in Go.

+We maintain a forked version of hey with recent binaries at: [https://github.com/alexellis/hey/](https://github.com/alexellis/hey/).

 * `-c` - concurrent connections
 * `-z` - duration of the test as a Go duration
 * `-t` timeout in seconds
 * `q` - limit queries per second

-You can install hey with [arkade](https://arkade.dev) using: `arkade get hey`.
+You can install the forked version of `hey` via [arkade](https://arkade.dev) using: `arkade get hey`.

 **1) Capacity-based scaling:**